-Over a career spanning more than 20 years, I have collaborated on projects for live performance, museums, hospitals, film, new media, print and online publishing, across cities in Australia, Europe, the UK, North America, and SE Asia.
-Drawing on my background in dance and performance, my work offers a research-led and tested approach to somatic experience in human-centred design.
+Over a career spanning more than 20 years, she has collaborated on projects for new media, print and online publishing, live performance, museums, hospitals, and film in cities in Australia, Europe, the UK, North America, and SE Asia.